In my post, I show you step by step how to change the PHP version for your website using your Bluehost hosting Cpanel.

 Here is my login page.

-How to change your PHP version
+How to change the PHP version

 Check your website after changing the PHP version

-Why do I need to change my PHP version?
+Why should you change the PHP version?

 It is important to keep your PHP version updated.
 The latest versions are supported and have patches to resolve security vulnerabilities.
 Your site will run smoother and faster.